adeelahmadk/dotfiles/README.md

 # dotfiles
-## Development environmet config files
+## Development environment config files

-A collection of config files used to setup and maintain a uniform development environment accross different machines.
+A collection of config files used to setup and maintain a uniform development environment across different machines.

 ## Contents
 - bashrc script